 One: Hot shower as soon as you wake up

 May seem silly since as soon as your done, you’re going to have to shower again, but your body has been at rest for the past 6-8hours, cold and stiff.
 As soon as you wake up go to the bathroom and get in a hot shower, the kind that might make you sweat a little bit.
-This will help warm up the body, the CNS, and get blood flow going before that early morning session.
+This will help warm up the body, the CNS, and get blood flow going before early morning workouts.
 The warmer you are before you start, the less likely you are to get hurt and the more likely you will have an awesome workout.

 Two: Coffee or some other hot pre workout